 Dimensions: 254 × 98 × 44 mm | Compatibility: Any GPU | Noise Level: None, but needs fans | Fan Size: 2x 120mm | Fan Speed: Dependent on the installed fans

 So basically the RaijintekMorpheous II VGA Cooler is not a cooler as per se, this is a heatsink only.
-What this product will do is it aims to be added on to your GPU manually by altering it.
+This product aims to be added to your GPU manually by altering it.
 Think of it as your new heatsink to replace the old one of your GPU.
 The heatsink is incredibly heavy, takes up quite a bit of space; this makes it extremely effective in its cooling.
 The heatsink is almost soundless as well.
 One issue that you will run into with this product is its difficulty to set it up.
-There is some uncertainty towards what GPUs this card officially supports but from what we gather, most GPUs can use it.
+There is some uncertainty about what GPUs this card officially supports but from what we gather, most GPUs can use it.

-The RaijintekMorpheous II VGA Cooler is a product that will probably require you to hire outside help by a professional.
+The RaijintekMorpheous II VGA Cooler is a product that will probably require you to hire outside help from a professional.
 You should not install this product on your own, even if you have decent knowledge about the workings of your GPU.
 The process itself is extremely hard to do, installation is quite complicated.
-The choice of fans to add to the heatsink rests completely to you though, this can be a huge bonus as now you can invest in the top of the line Noctua NF-F12 fans to add.
+The choice of fans to add to the heatsink rests completely with you though, this can be a huge bonus as now you can invest in the top-of-the-line Noctua NF-F12 fans to add.
 These are probably the best fans for PCs in the world right now.
 Add 2 of these fans on top of the heatsink to forge the perfect, most incredible GPU air cooler in the world.
-So, the choice of fans leaves area for customization, as long as they are 120mm.
+So, the choice of fans leaves an area for customization, as long as they are 120mm.